About the Arlington ISD

 - More than 63,000 students are enrolled in the Arlington ISD.

 - The AISD is the 11th-largest school district in Texas.

 - The AISD is the largest employer in Arlington and the sixth largest in Tarrant County, with a staff more than 8,500.

-- Sixty-nine percent of secondary students are enrolled in the career and technical education program.
+- Seventy-five percent of secondary students are enrolled in the career and technical education program.

 - Elementary and secondary students identified for gifted and talented services are assured an array of learning opportunities during the school day and through co-curricular and extracurricular activities.
 Grade-appropriate research skills are incorporated in the curriculum through open-ended assignments, providing a continuum of learning experiences that lead to the development of advanced-level products and/or performances.

 - The AISD currently offers the International Baccalaureate World School Programme at Arlington, Bowie, Lamar and Sam Houston high schools.

 - Students have the opportunity to graduate with college credit in 31 courses through the district's Advanced Placement program; that's the equivalent of one full year of college study.
 The Advanced Placement curricula include courses in English, math, science, social studies, music theory, art and foreign languages.

 - The AISD and Tarrant County College offer dual-credit choices at each high school.
 The district covers tuition costs and books for students who take advantage of this on-site opportunity.
 Students pay a $59 fee per course.
 This program was the first of its kind in this area.